haxsaw/actuator-docs/source/manual/namespace-basic.rst

 When we have a look at non-Actuator attributes in a model class, we see the kind of results we expect.
 But notice when we have a look at the `vpc` or `sn` attributes, we get ModelReference objects.
-These can be used as arguments to other components, as we saw above with host_ref arguments to a role.
+These can be used as arguments to other components, as we saw above with host_ref arguments to a Role.
 They can also be accessed by user-created code that accesses the model to pull out interesting information, by using the value() method on the reference as shown below: